himanshuahlawat31/udacity-icybersecurity-nd545/icybersecurity.md

 ## Restrictions
-- Cloud Labs' session time is limited.
+- Cloud Lab's session time is limited.
 Your session will expire after the validity expires, and you will lose all your resources in the temporary Azure account.

-Later, when you come back or refresh the Cloud lab page, you will get a new VM with a new pair of temporary credentials.
+- Later, when you come back or refresh the Cloud lab page, you will get a new VM with a new pair of temporary credentials.

 - **You will not be able to create additional Resource Groups.**  There is one resource group already created for you named cloud-demo-XXXXXX.
 Choose the existing Resource Group when creating resources.